mendix/docs/howto6/testing-mendix-applications-using-selenium-ide.md

 ---
 Selenium IDE is a Firefox plugin which records and plays back user interactions with the browser.

-**After completing this how-to you will know:**
+**After using this how-to, you will know how to do the following:**

-*   How to record test scripts with Selenium IDE.
+* Record test scripts with Selenium IDE
-*   How to find unique CSS selectors with FirePath.
+* Find unique CSS selectors with FirePath

 ## 1. Preparation